 For the highest levels of security and convenience, Hideez offers passwordless authentication and MFA with its multifunctional Bluetooth tokens.
 They are compliant with the FIDO2 standard and can provide a passwordless experience for both individual users and enterprises.

-Hideez FIDO Key for individuals provides FIDO authentication for all browsers, and compatible applications, while you don't need to even think about passwords, MFA, and preventing security threats.
-Within Hideez Enterprise Solution, Hideez FIDO Key can store passwords, lock/unlock PCs with a proximity sensor, and open RFID-enabled office or other doors.
+Hideez FIDO Key 3 and Hideez Key 4 are multifunctional security tokens that provide FIDO authentication for all browsers, and compatible applications, while you don't need to even think about passwords, MFA, and preventing security threats.
+Within Hideez Enterprise Solution, Hideez keys can store passwords, lock/unlock PCs with a proximity sensor, and open RFID-enabled office or other doors.
 It goes well beyond FIDO authentication technology, providing an all-in-one digital key for enterprises which can help increase employee productivity, lower IT overhead costs, eliminate the risks of data breaches and take your identity and access management to a new level of convenience.

-rn more about Hideez Solution, do not hesitate to schedule a free demo and get a 15% discount for Hideez FIDO Keys as a small gift for reading this article.
+If you want to learn more about Hideez Solution, do not hesitate to schedule a free demo and get a 15% discount for Hideez keys as a small gift for reading this article.
 The offer applies to Hidedez Keys for personal use as well - all you have to do is apply a promo code "fido15" at the checkout :)